 - Any condition can be met.
 Think of this as all the statements in the condition being linked by “Or.”

 - Condition Type: This varies based on the event you chose.
-For example, if your action is based off survey responses, then your conditions can be based on question answers, embedded data, or quotas from that survey.
+For example, if your workflow is based off survey responses, then your conditions can be based on question answers, embedded data, or quotas from that survey.

 - Field: The specific field you are filtering by (e.g., Q1 – How would you rate the ease or difficulty of navigating this website?).